samooth/spacecore/README.md

 #### `core.signedLength`

 How many blocks of data are available on this core that have been signed by a quorum.
-This is equal to `core.length` for Hypercores's with a single signer.
+This is equal to `core.length` for Spacecores's with a single signer.

 Populated after `ready` has been emitted.
 Will be `0` before the event.